Financial planning tools and services to put you on the path to the future you want

 However, if you are older and are trying to catch up on retirement savings, then you probably need to be saving a much higher percentage of your salary.
 Learn more about Catch Up Savings for people over 55.

 The experts say that you should have saved 10-12 times the amount of your last full year of work income.
 So, if you were earning $100,000 the year before you retired, you should have $1 – $1.2 million in savings.

 If you have not saved quite that much, don’t worry.
 You can make up the difference by working a little longer, delaying the start of Social Security, tapping home equity and more.

 Use the NewRetirement Retirement Planner to identify strategies that can help you have a secure retirement even if you have not saved quite enough.

-The stock market (the S&P 500 to be exact) has yielded a positive annual return 30 out of the past 35 year years – so the answer, was more than 30 out of 40 years – 82.5% of the time.
+The stock market (the S&P 500 to be exact) has yielded a positive annual return in 33 out of the past 40 years – so the answer, was more than 30 out of 40 years – 82.5% of the time.

 Learn more about asset allocation here.